notum-cz/strapi-next-monorepo-starter/apps/strapi/README.md

 Default depth level is set in [config/plugins.ts](config/plugins.ts) file.
 To apply default depth level add **empty** `pLevel` query parameter (without value or "=") to requests (`GET /articles?pLevel`) - this is not programmatically-friendly, so it's better to define depth level in the each fetch as parameter.

 The limitation of using this plugin is that inferred type of response is not affected by `pLevel` value.
 To have native Strapi typing based on reality, it's better to use `populate` query parameter if possible.

-#### Stripe integration

-There is our [stripe integration plugin](src/plugins//stripe-integration/README.md) prepared in this template.
-It's a simple example of how to integrate [Stripe](https://stripe.com) services with Strapi.
-It's disabled by default.
-To enable it, go to [config/plugins.ts](config/plugins.ts) file and uncomment the lines.

 ### Typescript